jbshep/conversational-python-legacy/chapters/ch3_loops.md

 firstname = fullname[0:4]
 ```

-Since we can’t possibly know the length of the first name ahead of time, we will
+Since we can't possibly know the length of the first name ahead of time, we will
 need to find the index of the space in order to slice the appropriate substring.
 If we are able to put the index of the space into a variable named `space`, then
 we can extract the first name as follows.